InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/12-queues/queues-types.rst

 Broadcast Queue
 ---------------

-Broadcasting messages are recieved and processed by **each** subscriber.
-This queue may be used for heterogenous processing of the same message.
+Messages from the broadcast queue are received and handled by **each** subscriber.
+This queue may be used for mixed processing of the same message.

 .. image:: /_images/broadcastQueue.png